Edinburgh-Genome-Foundry/Primavera/README.rst

 **Sequencing Validation**

+(documentation for this feature is coming soon)

 Installation
 -------------

-(Soon) You can install DnaChisel through PIP
+(Soon) You can install Primavera through PIP

 .. code::